artlevane/conney-blog-posts/Dress Up Choosing the Right Disposable Clothing.md

 * Polyethylene aprons offer lightweight, economical protection for short-term use.
 They provide a basic barrier against liquids, splashes and contaminants during food handling, light cleaning tasks and low-risk procedures in healthcare settings.
 * Polypropylene aprons have a nonwoven or spunbonded texture with a softer feel.
 These breathable garments provide a moderate barrier against liquids and contaminants in various healthcare and food preparation settings
 * Vinyl (PVC) aprons provide heavy-duty protection that is well suited for industrial and hazardous environments where chemicals, oils, greases and other hazardous substances may be present.
-Vinyl aprons are tear-resistant and offer a more substantial and heavy-duty feel.<br><br>
+Vinyl aprons are tear-resistant and offer a more substantial and heavy-duty feel.<br><br><br>

 ###